Seed Allergy

 Row concave Shape Decorative svg added to bottom

 At Safe2Bite, we create personalized seed allergy treatments for children and adults based on their unique healthcare and lifestyle needs.
-The following are some of the treatment options we offer:
+The following are some of the treatment options we offer.

 Oral immunotherapy involves introducing tiny, controlled amounts of seed protein into your or your child's diet under strict supervision by our team.
 The goal is to desensitize the immune system over time, increasing the threshold for reaction and reducing the risk of severe allergic responses.